St. John's College of Liberal Arts and SciencesQueens Campus

 Sustainability is a growing field in both the public and private sectors.
 The Master of Arts in Environmental Sustainability and Decision Making at St. John’s University will prepare you for opportunities in a rapidly evolving global community that spans the sciences, social sciences, and humanities.

-This professional master’s degree program, which is grounded in St. John’s Vincentian Mission, combines science and policy, helps you acquire the skills you need to solve today’s complex environmental sustainability problems.
+This professional master’s degree program, which is grounded in St. John’s Vincentian Mission, combines science and policy, helping you acquire the skills you need to solve today’s complex environmental sustainability problems.
 Environmental catastrophes disproportionately affect poor people in underdeveloped regions.
 As a graduate of the M.A. in Environmental Sustainability and Decision Making, you will be a leader in addressing social injustice and its impact around the world.

 The M.A. in Environmental Sustainability and Decision Making is designed to provide students with undergraduate degrees in the natural and physical sciences, social sciences, political science, and humanities with the opportunity to expand their career options to the field of environmental sustainability.
 We also encourage prospective students with minors in these disciplines to apply.